In this vignette I suppose that you are already familiar with at

 Log levels

-Both packages are based on log4j
+Both packages are based on log4j, and log4r

-, while logger
+ERROR and FATAL, while logger

-on the top of
+also adds TRACE and SUCCESS on the top of

 these.